infi-nl/coding-dojo-neo4j-graph-database/README.md

 You can create multiple nodes and relationships with the `CREATE` keyword.
 But you'll get an error if you try to create existing nodes.
 In this case we need to `MATCH` our movie first and create the director and relationship on that matched movie.
 Try it!

-This can be cumbersome at times, in which case the `MERGE` statement is a good replacement for `CREATE`.
-It functions as a upsert method, meaning it'll create non existing entities an matches existing entities.
-Please add the actor Jamie Fox to this movie using the `MERGE` statement only.

 **Update entities**
-Maybe you already have a node or relationship in the data, but you want to modify its properties.
+Maybe you want update the properties of a node or relationship.
 You can do this by matching the pattern you want to find and using the `SET` keyword to add, remove, or update properties.
-Add the movies' tagline "Life, liberty and the pursuit of vengeance." to its node, using the `SET` keyword.
+Add the movies' tagline "Life, liberty and the pursuit of vengeance." to the "Django Unchained" movie node, using the `SET` keyword.

 We can also use `MERGE` to link an existing actor to our new movie.
 Create an `ACTED_IN` relationship between "Keanu Reeves" and "Django Unchained".

 note that when you use `CREATE` you can add multiple identical relationships to the same node.

 **Delete entities**
 Foolish!
 Let's delete that relationship!
-Match the *relationship*  and delete it using the `DELETE` statement.
+Match the _relationship_ and delete it using the `DELETE` statement.

 Now delete our new Movie.

 You might have seen that you can't delete nodes that still have relationships.
 You could delete every relationship.
 But it's quicker to use `DETACH DELETE`.
 Please try it!

-# Recommendations
+### 6. Recommendations

 We're going to add some more data to the database before we move on with some exercises concerning recommendations.